google/zetasql/docs/data-types.md

 </table>

-A timestamp value represents an absolute point in time, independent of any time zone or convention such as Daylight Savings Time, with microsecond or nanosecond precision.
+A timestamp value represents an absolute point in time, independent of any time zone or convention such as daylight saving time (DST), with microsecond or nanosecond precision.